A-N-M-Noor/LazyGo_WRO2025/video/README.md

 # Simulation Videos
-Initially we implemented all the logics on a simulated robot.
+Initially, we implemented all the logic on a simulated robot.
 Here are some screen recordings of those simulations:

 <table>
     <tr>